Did John Wilkes Booth escape?

 David Herold is a pivotal point.

-We don't know if he really did say those words but he also admitted later that it was indeed Booth.
+We don't know if he really did say those words.

 Why would the Smithsonian, a highly respected institution,